gabrielgog/construct-iacere/README.md

 - cd into the backend application and open with IDE
 - run yarn : to install project dependencies
 - yarn start : to start the development server

+## Needs update.

+- setting up protected route and redirection.
+For now use the following routes to navigate pending new updates:

+{local_url}/auth/login
+{local_url}/dashboard